 (b) Classification.
 (1) Class II (special controls).
 The device is classified as class II if it is a root-form endosseous dental implant.
 The root-form endosseous dental implant is characterized by four geometrically distinct types: Basket, screw, solid cylinder, and hollow cylinder.
 The guidance document entitled "Class II Special Controls Guidance Document: Root-Form Endosseous Dental Implants and Endosseous Dental Implant Abutments" will serve as the special control.
 (See §872.1(e) for the availability of this guidance document.)

-(2) Class III (premarket approval).
-The device is classified as class III if it is a blade-form endosseous dental implant.
+(2) Classification.
+Class II (special controls).
+The device is classified as class II if it is a blade-form endosseous dental implant.
+The special controls for this device are: